Avanti!: Plot

-Initially, the boorish Wendell is ungallant with regard to Pamela’s being about 20 pounds overweight, calling her "Fat-Ass" within earshot.
-As they re-create their parents’ traditional activities together during their annual flings - prodded by the hotel staff who stage events in fond tribute to the popular deceased couple - Pamela’s caring nature mollifies Wendall’s arrogance and they fall in love.
-Bruno’s blackmail photos now also include naked photos of Wendell and Pamela as they bathed together in the bay.
+Initially, the boorish Wendell is ungallant with regard to Pamela's being about 20 pounds overweight, calling her "Fat-Ass" within earshot.
+As they re-create their parents' traditional activities together during their annual flings―prodded by the hotel staff who stage events in fond tribute to the popular deceased couple―Pamela’s caring nature mollifies Wendall's arrogance and they fall in love.
+Bruno's blackmail photos now also include naked photos of Wendell and Pamela as they bathed together in the bay.
 Bruno is shot dead by Anna, a pregnant chambermaid, when she learns that he wants to avoid marrying her and instead is plotting to return to the US with money raised by blackmail.

 Despite these complications, Wendell's wife back in the States, using her connections, expedites the situation by involving State Department Agent J.J.
 Blodgett.
-Growing sympathetic to the clandestine couple’s long commitment to each other, Wendell accedes to Willie and Kate being buried together in the Carlucci family's burial vault.
+Growing sympathetic to the clandestine couple's long commitment to each other, Wendell accedes to Willie and Kate's being buried together in the Carlucci family's burial vault.
 This leaves the problem of sending a body back to be escorted by Blodgett.
-Ironically fulfilling blackmailer Bruno's wish of going back to the America, they place his remains in a coffin marked as Wendell Senior's.
-After enjoying the mud baths, Blodgett appoints Wendell Sr. to an embassy post, cynically promoting "Equal Opportunity Employment" of the deceased - unaware of the doubly cynical ploy resulting in the coffin holding Bruno's remains.
-Blodgett then sends "Wendell Sr.'s coffin," to the US in a diplomatic pouch, where it will not be opened and is destined for a closed-casket ceremony.
+Ironically fulfilling blackmailer Bruno's wish of going back to America, they place his remains in a coffin marked as Wendell Senior's.
+After enjoying the mud baths, Blodgett appoints Wendell Sr. to an embassy post, cynically promoting "Equal Opportunity Employment" of the deceased―unaware of the doubly cynical ploy resulting in the coffin holding Bruno's remains.
+Blodgett then sends "Wendell Sr.'s coffin" to the US in a diplomatic pouch, where it will not be opened and is destined for a closed-casket ceremony.

 Carlucci assures Wendell and Pamela that their suite will be reserved for them during the same time next year, continuing their parents' tradition.
 Pamela assures Wendell that she will have lost the excess weight, to which he replies gallantly that if she loses even one pound, their liaison is off.
 Concluding their stay in Ischia, Wendell and Blodgett head to the Rome airport aboard a U.S. Navy helicopter.